DaveTmx/ICS-Quadratic-Grader-Kanyama-David/README.md

 About Us Section: Provides background information and a contact link for the organizing team.

 📂 Project Structure
-This file assumes the following directory structure for the media and external CSS files referenced in the code:
+This file assumes the following directory structure for the media and external CSS files referenced in the code

 .
 ├── index.html          (The provided code)